juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 DependencyInjector.Inject(myContainer, "security", myTarget);
 ```

+**Note**: if a member should be injectable from multiple different sources or scopes, you can set multiple `Inject` attributes on a single member.

 ### Extension Methods

 Several injection extension methods are defined for the `GameObject` and `Component` classes as well as enumerables of these, so that your components can be injected quickly and hassle-free.